Erdk/introtoprofiling/README.md

 - lttng & babeltrace
 - blkin
 - zipkin
+- go pprof

 # "Throw against the wall and see what sticks"

 Both gprof, perf and callgrind (part of Valgrind suite) are relatively easy to use and there won't need any code changes.
 Thanks to that they're fast to enable them in your application get the overview what's going on, what are the most frequently called functions and in which functions application spends most of the time.
-The penalty for ease of use is performance hit related to the tracing of the whole application, not getting
+The penalty for ease of use is performance hit related to the tracing of the whole application, and relatively low granuality. gprof is the oldest of those applications, I've included it because it widely available (maybe a bit for historical reasons).
+But if possible you'll be more satisified with using perf (in terms of functionality and performance) or valgrind (in terms of ease of use and correctness).

+Each of those tools produces three types o results:

+- flat profile: shows how much time your program spent in each function, and how many times that function was called.
+As the name suggests on this view you won't see any relation between functions,
+- call graph: for each function shows which functions called it, which other functions was called by it, and how many times.
+There is also an estimate of how much time was spent in the subroutines of each function.
+- annotate source code: returns source code with performance metrics in lines, where it was applicable.

+## Pros & cons

 Pros: